den-materials/intro-to-ops/README.md

 # Introduction to Operations

 ## Why is this important

 Troubleshooting in production often requires you to view logs on a remote machine.
 You may also be asked to make small "hotfixes" to a running machine to fix a critical bug.

 ## Objectives

+*By the end of this lab, developers will be able to:*
 * __Create__ an SSH key
 * __Log in__ to a remote server
 * __Copy files__ to a remote server
 * __Review__ a file using tail

 ## Introduction

 Servers are just computers.
-Webservers are often Linux based machines and once you have access you can run any of the commands you're used to on your local machine.
-Once an app gets into production, you often need to find out something about the running machine, either looking at local logs or even making small changes and restarting the system.
+Webservers are often Linux-based machines and once you have access you can run any of the commands you're used to running on your local machine.

+Once an app gets into production, you often need to find out something from the machine where it's running, either looking at local logs or even making small changes and restarting the system.

 ## SSH

-The most common way to access a webserver is to use ``ssh`` or secure shell. ssh uses the same technology as SSL to enable you to access the server over an encrypted connection.
-Unlike SSL you need to need to do some of the heavy lifting around keys.
+The most common way to access a webserver is to use `ssh` or secure shell. `ssh` uses the same technology as SSL/HTTPS to enable you to access the server over an encrypted connection.
+Unlike SSL, that does a lot of work for you, you need to do some of the heavy lifting around keys with `ssh`.

 ### ssh keys